-Drilling intervals that have abnormally high formation pressures require that the the function of drilling fluid system is able to provide sufficient pressures to equal or exceed the formation pressure.
+Drilling intervals that have abnormally high formation pressures require that the the function of drilling mud system is able to provide sufficient pressures to equal or exceed the formation pressure.
 The hydrostatic pressure of the mud system achieves this purpose.
 Insufficient pressure control can cause hole heaving, kicks, and blowouts.

 Wellbores often exhibit stability problems resulting from geological phenomena such as fractured zones, unconsolidated sections, hydratable clays, and pressured sections.
 The function of drilling fluid must control these problems so a drilled section remains open and deeper drilling can proceed.
 Designing a mud system to maintain the integrity of the hole after it has been drilled is often the basis for selecting mud types and properties.

 Hole stability problems can usually be grouped into either heaving or sloughing shales.
 Heaving shale is a mechanical problem, whereas sloughing occurs as a result of some drilling chemical reaction between the mud system and the formation.
-The causes of the hole stability problems must be identified before selecting a remedy since solutions for mechanical problems such as mud weight increases will not solve a chemical reaction occurrence.
+The causes of the hole stability problems must be identified before selecting a remedy since solutions for mechanical problems such as mud weight increases will not solve a chemical reaction occurrance.

 How Drilling Fluid Function In Well Logging.

-The physical and chemical properties of a drilling fluid may affect the well logging program.
-As an example, a high-salt-content mud may prevent use of a spontaneous potential (SP) tool since the salt concentration of the mud and formation may be approximately equal.
+The physical and chemical properties of drilling fluid may affect the well logging program.
+As an example, a high-salt-content mud may prevent the use of a spontaneous potential (SP) tool since the salt concentration of the mud and formation may be approximately equal.
 In addition, oil muds inhibit the use of resistivity logs since the oil acts as an insulator and prevents current flow.
 The selection of an adequate suite of logs must be coordinated with the drilling fluids program to allow proper formation evaluation.

 The Task Of Drilling Fluid For Corrosion of Drill string, Casing, and Tubing.

 An increasing number of wells are being drilled in formations containing toxic gases such as hydrogen sulfide (H2S).
 These gases not only pose health and safety problems to personnel but also present dangers to metal components from hydrogen embrittlement, blistering, and stress cracking.
-The mud system can use additives such as scavengers to facilitate its function to remove these contaminants.
+The drilling mud system can use additives such as scavengers to facilitate its function to remove these contaminants.
 In addition, oil muds will minimize corrosion problems, although they do not necessarily reduce the health hazards.